jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2016-02-17-CCC-2016-Analysis/index.md

 an easier problem where we have to return to our starting position.
 The total distance travelled will be the number of edges in the subtree multiplied by two.
 Finally because we don't have to return to our original position, we want to subtract the longest distance in the tree.
-Thus our final answer will be the number of edges in the subtree multipled by two subtracted by the longest path distance in the subtree.
+Thus our final answer will be the number of edges in the subtree multiplied by two subtracted by the longest path distance in the subtree.

 Time complexity: $O(N)$